DevExpress/devextreme-reactive/packages/dx-react-common/docs/guides/performance-optimization.md

 # React Components - Performance Optimization

-This article describes the main rules you should follow to provide high perfromance for your application.
-For more information on performance optimization, refer to the [React guidelines](https://reactjs.org/docs/optimizing-performance.html).
+This article describes how to provide high performance for your application.
+Refer to the [React guidelines](https://reactjs.org/docs/optimizing-performance.html) for more information on performance optimization.

 ## Use Immutable Data Structures